 Kolkata also hosts the Agri Horticultural Society of India, the Geological Survey of India, the Botanical Survey of India, the Calcutta Mathematical Society, the Indian Science Congress Association, the Zoological Survey of India, the Institution of Engineers, the Anthropological Survey of India and the Indian Public Health Association.

 Kolkata has a tropical wet-and-dry climate.
-Summers (March–June) are hot and humid, with temperatures the temperature of 30 °C to 40 °C. Winter lasts for roughly two-and-a-half months, with seasonal lows dipping to 9–11 °C in December and January.
+Summers (March–June) are hot and humid, with 30 °C to 40 °C. Winter lasts roughly two and a half months, with seasonal lows dipping to 9–11 °C in December and January.
 May is the hottest month in this city.

-The winter is mild and very comfortable weather pertains over the city throughout this season.
-Often, in April–June, the city is struck by heavy rains or dusty squalls that are followed by thunderstorms or hailstorms, bringing cooling relief from the prevailing humidity.
+The winter is mild, and very comfortable weather pertains over the city throughout this season.
+Often, in April–June, the city is struck by heavy rains or dusty squalls followed by thunderstorms or hailstorms, bringing cooling relief from the prevailing humidity.

-Kolkata has been called the "City of Furious, Creative Energy" as well as the "cultural capital of India''.
+Kolkata has been called the "City of Furious, Creative Energy" and the "cultural capital of India''.

-Key elements of Kolkata's cuisine include rice and a fish curry known as macher jhol, which can be accompanied by desserts such as roshogolla, sandesh, and a sweet yoghurt known as mishti dohi.
+Key elements of Kolkata's cuisine include rice and a fish curry known as macher jhol, accompanied by desserts such as roshogolla, sandesh, and a sweet yoghurt known as mishti dohi.

-Bengal's large range of seafood dishes includes various preparations of ilish, street foods such as beguni, kati roll, puchka and Indian Chinese cuisine from Chinatown are popular.
+Bengal's extensive range of seafood dishes includes various preparations of ilish, street foods such as beguni, kati roll, puchka, and Indian Chinese cuisine from Chinatown are popular.

-Durga Puja, held in September–October, is Kolkata's most important and largest festival, it is an occasion for glamorous celebrations and artistic decorations.
+Durga Puja, held in September–October, is Kolkata's most essential and significant festival; it is an occasion for glamorous celebrations and artistic decorations.
 The Bengali New Year, Poush Parbon is among the city's other festivals.